FITNESS THROUGH FUNDAMENTALS

 - Sports 101

 - This program focuses on teaching kids the basics of sports and fitness.
-Throughout the semester the instructor will guide the students through different sports in 4-week modules.
+The instructor will guide the students through different sports in 4-week modules throughout the semester.

 - Training Camp